Celebrate Global Pride Day with these LGBTQI-themed movies and TV shows streaming

 Drag queen royalty RuPaul makes wearing wigs, false eyelashes, sequined gowns, and high heels into an extreme sport with popular reality show RuPaul's Drag Race.
 Watch new and legendary drag queens from all backgrounds battle it out for the crown as they compete in costume, acting, dancing and performing challenges, which always end in them lip syncing for their lives.
 The series is more than drama and dance trauma, however.
 It also celebrates friendship, as well as some very moving moments of self-discovery and hard work it takes to be a successful drag queen.

-Discuss: Celebrate Global Pride Day with LGBTQI-themed movies and TV shows streaming now
+Discuss: Global Pride Day 2020: Celebrate with these movies and TV shows streaming now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.